richlloydmiles/money-js/README.md

 <code>
 fx.rates =
 	</code>
-as well as add them to the select boxes as options - and they should work fine.
+as well as add them to the select boxes as options in the required select box.